Astrodevil/Programming-Basics/README.md

 1.**Fork & star** the project.

-2.Create a file same as the file format for different **programnming language**.
+2.Create a file same as the file format for different **programming language**.
 3.Now write all the codes/programms and please Make its Documentation clear so that everyone understands it clearly.

 4.you can take reference from the other files in our repository.